Condor Gold plc

 ("Condor Gold","Condor" or the "Company")

-Condor Gold (AIM: CNR; TSX: COG) announces that pursuant to receipt of notices for the exercise of warrants, it has issued 260,416 New Ordinary Shares with a nominal value of 20p each in the capital of the Company ("Shares") at a subscription price of 31p per Share.
-The Company has received gross proceeds of £80,730.
+Condor Gold (AIM: CNR; TSX: COG) announces that pursuant to receipt of notices for the exercise of warrants, it is issuing 75,342 New Ordinary Shares with a nominal value of 20p each in the capital of the Company (Shares) at a subscription price of 40p per Share.
+The Company has received gross proceeds of £30,136.80.

 The New Ordinary Shares will rank pari passu with the existing Ordinary Shares, including the right to receive all dividends and other distributions declared after the date of their issue.

-Following Admission of the Shares, the Company will have 117,309,043 Shares with a nominal value of 20p each in issue with voting rights and admitted to trading on AIM and the TSX.
+Following Admission of the New Ordinary Shares, the Company will have 117,598,520 ordinary shares with a nominal value of 20p each in issue with voting rights and admitted to trading on AIM and the TSX.
 This figure may then be used by shareholders in the Company as the denominator for the calculation by which they will determine if they are required to notify their interest in, or a change to their interest in, the share capital of the Company under the Financial Conduct Authority's Disclosure and Transparency Rules and National Instrument 62-103 - The Early Warning System and Related Take-Over Bid and Insider Reporting Rules of the Canadian securities administrators.

 - Ends -